RamsushilJajee/ADX-Indicator/README.md

 - First download the "myproject" folder.

+- Open the terminal/cmd in myproject diractory directory and run the command as shown below:

 - Go to "myproject" folder in VS Code and create virtual environment using below command:
 >> virtualenv venv